containeroo/cloudflare-operator/docs/content/core_concept.md

 ## DNSRecord

 Represents the Cloudflare DNS Record within Kubernetes.
-The cloudflare-operator checks if a `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate where to create Cloudflare DNS Records.
+The cloudflare-operator checks if a `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate in which Cloudflare Zone the Cloudflare DNS Records should be created.

-The `interval` is the interval in witch the cloudflare-operator will fetch the Cloudflare DNS Records and compare them with the cloudflare-operator DNSRecord properties (`proxied`, `ttl`, `type`, `content`).
+The `interval` is the interval in witch the cloudflare-operator will fetch the Cloudflare DNS Records and compare them with the cloudflare-operator `DNSRecord` properties (`proxied`, `ttl`, `type`, `content`).
 If the Cloudflare DNS Record does not match with the `DNSRecord`, the Cloudflare DNS Record will be updated.

+If a `DNSRecord` is deleted, the cloudflare-operator will also delete the corresponding Cloudflare DNS Record.

-Set `spec.ipRef` to the name of a `IP` Object to automatic update the `content` with the address (`spec.address`) of the linked IP object.
+Set `spec.ipRef` to the name of a `IP` Object to automatic update the `content` with the address (`spec.address`) of the linked `IP` object.

 example: